hschhhwwwo0o/yamu/README.md

 ### 3. Module development.

-The application implements a "modular monolith" architecture.
+The application implements a «modular monolith» architecture.
 The project is separated into modules and application; modules are responsible for implementing the business logic; application is responsible for rendering the UI and executing the business logic through the modules.
 Thus, the application (in this case, the NextJS framework) is responsible only for displaying the UI, while the modules contain all the business logic. _Each module performs only one task and should not interact with other modules in any way_.
 Not all modules implement the subject area - general purpose modules are allowed.

 The purpose of this separation is to separate business logic from fickle and windy frameworks and libraries that have nothing to do with business logic.
 The modules are designed in such a way that they can be used independently of the framework; this makes it very easy to migrate from ReactJS to VueJS, for example.